Maria Noel brings over a decade of organizing experience to the movement for a just economy in which all working people have what they need to thrive.

 As Working Partnerships USA’s organizing director from 2014 to 2017, Maria Noel was instrumental in developing organizing and campaign strategies that won a $15/hr minimum wage in eight Silicon Valley cities, the first-in-the-nation Opportunity to Work ballot initiative, and other policies that are improving the lives of working people and their families.
 She led the organization’s non-partisan civic engagement programs that are building a strong grassroots base of low-income voters of color in Silicon Valley.

-She also spent three years teaching English and Social Studies in Bogota, Colombia after having spent several years working for then-City of San Jose Vice Mayor Cindy Chavez.
+She also spent three years teaching English and Social Studies in Bogota, Colombia after having spent several years working for the City of San Jose Vice Mayor Cindy Chavez during her time in office.

-Maria Noel lives in south San Jose with her husband, son Tadeo and her dog Rocco.
-She is a board member of the National Partnership for Working Families.
+Maria Noel lives in south San Jose with her husband, sons Tadeo and Diago and her dog Rocco.